 No, a tender is defined under the RI Regulations as vessels less than 3.75m in length.
 Any vessel greater than 3.75m must pay admission fees.

 Make application to the RIA and pay a one off fee to go on a wait list.
 When your name comes to the top of the list you will be offered a mooring when one becomes available.

 How do I become an Authorised User?

 There are two ways to become an Authorised User.
-If you know a Licensee and your vessel can fit on their mooring, they can appoint you.
+If you know a Licensee and your vessel length is suitable for their mooring, they can appoint you.
 You will need to complete an Authorised User application form and have the Licensee authorise it.
-You will need to complete all the other details and supply copies of your boat registration and insurance cover to a minimum of $10m.
+You will also need to supply copies of your boat registration and adequate third party public liability insurance cover.
 Fees will be calculated and once paid the RIA will issue with a sticker for the port side of your vessel.
 You cannot use the mooring until you have the sticker.
-“No sticker no mooring”
+“No sticker = no mooring”

 How do I get to use a private mooring?